anf34/Intro-to-Coding-and-OOP/intro-to-python/ClassBlueprint/README.md

 For example

 person = ClassBlueprint("Person", [("age", "int"), ("height", "float"), ("hair colour", "str")], ["grow", "change person hair colour"])

-As is, this script took a while to make and is saving me a lot of time in the long run.
-I will use it as a prototype for a while and come up with improvements.
-After I encounter enough problems with it, I will significantly alter this program.

 Future improvements:
 FIXED?
 0 evaluates to false in python so this code currently doesn't let you use 0 as an int...